dgraph-io/dgraph/wiki/content/deploy/index.md

 docker-machine ssh aws01 ifconfig eth0
 ```

-Now that we have the internal IP, lets initiate the Swarm.
+Now that we have the internal IP, let's initiate the Swarm.

 ```sh
 # This configures our Docker client to talk to the Docker engine running on the aws01 host.
 eval $(docker-machine env aws01)